PlanetsFuture/DNR-EMACS/README.md

 [Spacemacs](https://www.spacemacs.org/)
-[Centaur Emacs](https://github.com/seagle0128/.emacs.d) and many more, and it's a good idea starting with one of those, in fact, this configuration is basically Danny Emacs adapted to my own use.
+[Centaur Emacs](https://github.com/seagle0128/.emacs.d) and many more, and it's a good idea starting with one of those, in fact, this configuration is basically Centaur Emacs adapted to my own use.

 ## Features